Sniper (1993 film)

 Sniper is a 1993 American action film directed by Luis Llosa.
 The film stars Tom Berenger and Billy Zane as snipers on an assassination mission in Panama.
-It is the first installment in the Sniper film series, and was followed by ten direct-to-video sequels: Sniper 2, Sniper 3, Sniper: Reloaded, Sniper: Legacy, Sniper: Ghost Shooter, Sniper: Ultimate Kill, Sniper: Assassin's End, Sniper: Rogue Mission, Sniper: G.R.I.T. – Global Response & Intelligence Team and Sniper: The Last Stand.
+It is the first installment in the Sniper film series, and was followed by eleven direct-to-video sequels.
 It was shot in Queensland, Australia, and debuted at number two in the United States.

 Plot

-Master Gunnery Sergeant Thomas Beckett, Force Reconnaissance Marine, an experienced sniper, and his spotter, Cpl.
-Papich, are on a mission to assassinate a Panamanian rebel leader in the jungle.
+Master Gunnery Sergeant Thomas Beckett, Force Reconnaissance Marine, an experienced sniper, and his spotter, Corporal Papich, are on a mission to assassinate a Panamanian rebel leader in the jungle.
 Upon successful completion of their mission, Beckett and Papich covertly withdraw from the area to await extraction.
 Because they are erroneously extracted in daylight instead of at night, Papich is killed by a sniper.

 Later, Beckett is paired with an inexperienced civilian, Richard Miller, to eliminate rebel General Miguel Alvarez funded by a Colombian drug lord, Raoul Ochoa.
 Miller is an Olympic medalist and SWAT team sharpshooter, but he has no combat experience and no confirmed kills to his name.
 Miller is also ordered by his superiors to kill Beckett if he becomes a liability.
 While proceeding to the staging area, Miller's UH-1 helicopter is fired upon by a guerrilla.
 Several of the helicopter's crew and passengers are killed.
 Miller is unable to shoot him; instead, the helicopter's fatally-wounded door-gunner makes the kill, but the aircraft's surviving aviator believes Miller made the crucial shot, earning Miller a false reputation.